-- (a) Shelters and other community resources for victims, including domestic violence and sexual assault victims. - (b) Assurance that sexual assault victims will not incur out-of-pocket expenses for forensic medical exams, and information about evidence collection, storage, and preservation in sexual assault cases (34 USC § 10449; 34 USC § 20109). - (c) An advisement that a person who was arrested may be released on bond or some other form of release and that the victim should not rely upon an arrest as a guarantee of safety. - (d) A clear explanation of relevant court orders and how they can be obtained. - (e) Information regarding available compensation for qualifying victims of crime. - (f) VINE® information (Victim Information and Notification Everyday), including the telephone number and whether this free service is available to allow victims to check on an offender's custody status and to register for automatic notification when a person is released from jail. - (g) Notice regarding U visa and T visa application processes. - (h) Resources available for victims of identity theft. - (i) A place for the officer's name, badge number, and any applicable case or incident number. - (j) Notices and information regarding the rights of crime victims, domestic abuse victims, and offender release as detailed in the following: - 1.
+- (a) Shelters and other community resources for victims, including domestic abuse and sexual assault victims. - (b) Assurance that sexual assault victims will not incur out-of-pocket expenses for forensic medical exams, and information about evidence collection, storage, and preservation in sexual assault cases (34 USC § 10449; 34 USC § 20109). - (c) An advisement that a person who was arrested may be released on bond or some other form of release and that the victim should not rely upon an arrest as a guarantee of safety. - (d) A clear explanation of relevant court orders and how they can be obtained. - (e) Information regarding available compensation for qualifying victims of crime. - (f) VINE® information (Victim Information and Notification Everyday), including the telephone number and whether this free service is available to allow victims to check on an offender's custody status and to register for automatic notification when a person is released from jail. - (g) Notice regarding U visa and T visa application processes. - (h) Resources available for victims of identity theft. - (i) A place for the officer's name, badge number, and any applicable case or incident number. - (j) Notices and information regarding the rights of crime victims, domestic abuse victims, and offender release as detailed in the following: - 1.
 Safe at Home address confidentiality program (Minn.
 Stat. § 5B.03) - 2.
 Offender release notification (Minn.
 Stat. § 244.052; Minn.
 Stat. § 244.053; Minn.
 Stat. § 611A.06; Minn.
 Stat. § 629.73) - 3.
 Tenancy issues (Minn.
 Stat. § 504B.205; Minn.
 Stat. § 504B.206) - 4.
-Victim and specific domestic violence victim information/Minnesota CHOICE (Minn.
+Victim and specific domestic abuse victim information/Minnesota CHOICE (Minn.
 Stat. § 611A.02 et seq.; Minn.
 Stat. § 629.341; Minn.
-Stat. § 629.72) - (k) A notice that a decision to arrest is the officer's and the decision to prosecute lies with the prosecutor, even when a victim requests no arrest or prosecution.
+Stat. § 629.72)